Catel/Catel.Docs/src/vnext/content/getting-started/wpf/serializing-data-from-to-disk.md

 ### Saving the families at shutdown

-To save the families at shutdown, override the *Close* method on the view model which is automatically called as soon as the view is closed by Catel:
+To save the families at shutdown, override the `CloseAsync` method on the view model which is automatically called as soon as the view is closed by Catel:

 ```
-protected override async Task Close()
+protected override async Task CloseAsync()
 {
     _familyService.SaveFamilies(Families);
 }